-Our insured, a law firm, contacted the Chubb incident response hotline when it came to light an employee of the firm had broken company protocol by taking client records from the office and storing them in their car.
-The car was subsequently stolen and the client records lost.
-Applicable coverage section:
+Physical Data Record Loss Our insured, a law firm, contacted the Chubb incident response hotline when it came to light that an employee of the firm had broken company protocol by taking client records from the office and storing them in their car.
+The car was subsequently stolen and the client records were lost.

-Privacy Liability and Incident Response Expenses.
 Mitigation Have a clear process in place for both digital and physical data storage.
 Regular data back-up is important to be able to recover quickly.
-Create an enterprise wide privacy policy that employees are required to acknowledge and adhere to.
+Create an enterprisewide privacy policy that employees are required to acknowledge and adhere to.

-Small Businesses - A customisable cyber solution that grows with you

-Loss Mitigation Services for Small Businesses To help our SME insureds mitigate common cyber claims trends, Chubb offers a number of services to our policyholders through service providers, where permissible by law.
-Password Management Solutions for up to 100 employees of each policyholder.
-Effective password management can help minimize the unauthorized use of stolen credentials.
-Employee Training Solutions help your team prepare for phishing threats identify potential cyber threats, protect sensitive data, and escalate issues to the right people when needed.
-Vendor Management Solutions help you assess and qualify third and fourth-party vendors before they enter your business ecosystem.
+CHUBB Small Businesses - A customizable cyber solution that grows with you 1 Loss Mitigation Services for Small Businesses To help our SME insureds mitigate common cyber claims trends, Chubb offers a number of services to our policyholders through service providers, where permissible by law.
+Password Management Solutions for up to 100 employees of each policyholder. • Effective password management can help minimize the unauthorized use of stolen credentials.
+Vendor Management Solutions help you clear and prequalify third- and fourth-party vendors before they enter the business ecosystem.
+Employee Training Solutions help your team identify potential cyber threats, protect sensitive data, and escalate issues to the right people when needed.
 Click here for more information on our full suite of cyber services, including cyber security and more.

-Incident Response Services for Small Businesses Chubb understands that not all events can be avoided.
+2 Incident Response Services for Small Businesses Chubb understands that not all events can be avoided.
 When something does occur, our cyber policies provide an expert panel of incident response service providers for our SME clients.
-These specialists are available 24/7/365 and are prepared to guide you in recovering from any cyber event. - Experts include incident response management, IT forensics, legal resources, public relations, and more. - Access to the provider network is included as part of the policy. - Available 24/7/365 via the Cyber Alert® app or toll-free hotline. - Can provide assistance following any cyber event-they are there to help in any emergency.
+These specialists are available 24/7/365 and are prepared to guide you in recovering from any cyber event. - Experts include incident response management, IT forensics, legal resources, public relations, and more. - Access to the provider network is included as part of the policy. - Available 24/7/365 via the Cyber Alert® app or tollfree hotline. - Can provide assistance following any actual or suspected cyber event-they are there to help in any emergency.

 Small Enterprise Platforms Chubb's online platforms (available in select countries) have been designed specifically for brokers to quote and bind preferred small business insurance online.
-By combining intuitive design with a customer-centric experience, brokers can arrange their client's cyber insurance in a matter of minutes before issuing documentation on the spot.
+By combining intuitive design with a customercentric experience, brokers can arrange their client's cyber insurance in a matter of minutes before issuing documentation on the spot.
 Arrange coverage quickly and easily; includes the same policy benefits as offline: - Simple question set - Wide risk appetite for SME businesses - Same cyber policy language as offline business - Access to Chubb's Cyber Loss Mitigation Services - Edit policy dates, limits, commission rates and contact details without the need to contact an underwriter - Quote and bind risks within a few minutes Contact your local Chubb underwriter to find out where we have online cyber insurance capabilities or other simplified SME solutions.

-Middle Market - Overview Middle market enterprises face the same cyber security issues as large enterprises, but with less of a budget to spend, and not as many specialist staff to manage this risk.
+Why is Cyber Important?
+Exposures by Industry Small Businesses Middle Market Large Businesses Key Selling Points Cyber Services Coverage Appetite Middle Market - Overview Middle market enterprises face the same cyber security issues as large enterprises, but with less of a budget to spend, and not as many specialist staff to manage this risk.
 They often take the same view as many SME clients, believing that only large global businesses have a significant risk.
 As malicious activity has become more sophisticated, the struggle for middle market businesses to defend themselves is now tougher than it's ever been.